neilchvz/cairahq-platform/workflows/README.md

 ## Design Principles

-**Event-driven by default.** Automation triggers on real events — user created, user deactivated — not on schedules or manual runs.
+**Event-driven by default.** Automation triggers on real events: user created, user deactivated.
+Not on schedules or manual runs.

 **No manual notifications.** Admin and user notifications are automated.
 No human should need to remember to send a welcome email or offboarding alert.

 **Auditable.** Every workflow execution is logged in Okta Workflows execution history.
 Every TypeScript-generated PR is traceable in GitHub.
 Every change has a paper trail.

 **Humans at the gate, not in the process.** The TypeScript service automates the mechanics of opening a PR.
 The Okta Workflows automate notifications.
-Humans approve and merge — the decision is theirs, the repetitive work is not.
+Humans approve and merge.